learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Unity_Intro.md

 ## Download and Installation
 #### Download Unity Hub
-**Unity** Hub is a management tool that can be used to organize Unity projects, install different versions of Unity Editor, manage to licenses and access the Unity Asset Store efficiently.
+**Unity** Hub is a management tool that can be used to organize Unity projects, install different versions of Unity Editor, manage licenses and access the Unity Asset Store efficiently.
 It can be used with the Unity Editor version 5.6 or higher.

 To get started, download Unity Hub from the [official Unity website](https://unity.com/download).
 Choose the correct installer of Unity Hub for your operating system (Mac, Windows, or Linux).